Intellectual Property In Vietnam // Copyrights, Patents, Trademarks, And IP Registration In Vietnam Complete Guide

 Expiry Date

-Design (layout/circuit) expires within ten years from the day of issue and then extends ten more years from the first commercial use by an owner (or an assigned carrier).
+The design (layout/circuit) expires ten years from the day of issue and then extends an additional ten years from the first commercial use by an owner (or an assigned carrier).

 Geographic Indicators in Vietnam